Offset vs Redraw - It isn't complicated

 Flexibility: Funds in the offset account are easily accessible for everyday transactions.

 Tax Efficiency: Interest savings from an offset account are not considered taxable income.
-The purpose of the borrower funds will also be unchanged.

 Considerations: